santiment/academy/src/docs/labels/scam/index.md

 ## Description

-Label `scam` means that address has been linked to scam activity and this information has been publicly disclosed.
+The label `scam` means that the address has been linked to scam activity and this information has been publicly disclosed.

 ## [Label fqn](/labels/label-fqn)